 On the plus side, Arthur Christmas does come from Englands Aardman Animation who have a sterling reputation for their work in Claymation, beginning in the 1980s with the classic Wallace and Gromit shorts A Grand Day Out (1989), The Wrong Trousers (1993) and A Close Shave (1995).
 The success of these and other works allowed Aardman to expand out onto cinema screens in the 00s with Chicken Run (2000) and Wallace & Gromit in The Curse of the Were-Rabbit (2005).
 Starting with Flushed Away (2006), Aardman sacrificed Claymation for standard 2D computer-drawn animation.
 This is clearly a commercial move with computer-drawn animation being far less costly and time-consuming than having to animate three-dimensional clay models one frame at a time.
-Indeed, with Arthur Christmas, the majority of the animation chores have been handed over to Sony Pictures Animation, the US-based studio that also made Open Season (2006), Surfs Up (2007), Cloudy With a Chance of Meatballs (2009) and Hotel Transylvania (2012) and The Emoji Movie (2017).
+Indeed, with Arthur Christmas, the majority of the animation chores have been handed over to Sony Pictures Animation, the US-based studio that also made Open Season (2006), Surfs Up (2007), Cloudy With a Chance of Meatballs (2009), Hotel Transylvania (2012) and The Emoji Movie (2017).
 With the subsequent The Pirates!
 Band of Misfits (2012), Aardman took the path of combining both computer-drawn animation and Claymation but did make a turn to regular stop-motion animation with Shaun the Sheep Movie (2015).